AnacletoLAB/GRIP-Transformer/readme.md

-# GRIP-Transformer: B4 1-mer RNA Partner Generation
+# GRIP-Transformer: ncRNA Partner Generation

-This repository contains the generation, evaluation, and control pipelines used in **GRIP-Transformer** to study the historical **B4 1-mer Transformer** for RNA partner generation.

 Given a source RNA sequence, `RNA1`, the model generates a candidate interacting partner, `RNA2`.
 The task is one-to-many: the same `RNA1` may have several valid